PoslinskiNet/ember-testing-guide/README.md

 # Check the flow

 Sometimes you need to verify the sequence of calls in your code.
-There is a very handy tool available that could handle this check for you and its called **steps**.
+There is a very handy tool available that could handle this check for you and it's called **steps**.

 Let's take a look at the example: